StateVoicesNational/Spoke/docs/REFERENCE-environment_variables.md

 Variable                          | Purpose
 ----------------------------------|----------------------------------
+ALLOW_SEND_ALL                    | A flag to affirmatively indicate the ability to use the bulk send feature, which is not legally usable in the United States.
+Consult with an attorney about the implications for doing so.
+Refer to [HOWTO-use_bulk_sending_outside_the_USA.md](HOWTO-use_bulk_sending_outside_the_USA.md) for full instructions on configuring Spoke for bulk sending. _Default_: false (i.e. default assumes a USA legal context)
 APOLLO_OPTICS_KEY                 | A key for Apollo tracer.
 ASSETS_DIR                        | Directory path where front-end packaged JavaScript is saved and loaded. _Required_.
 ASSETS_MAP_FILE                   | File name of map file, within ASSETS_DIR, containing map of general file names to unique build-specific file names.